 5. Taking statins with grapefruit juice

 Doctors often prescribe statins to reduce their patients’ high cholesterol.
-However, consuming grapefruit at the same time is a mistake; it can keep the medication from being absorbed properly.
-Yes, it’s a healthy, low-calories fruit, but it’s not a good idea if you’re on statins.
+However, consuming grapefruit at the same time is a dietary mistake that can keep the medication from being absorbed properly.
+Although it’s a healthy, low-calorie drink, it’s not a good idea if you’re on statins.